huntergregory/Slogo_Turtles/README.md

 - UI does not incorporate click-to-toggle for active turtles
 - UI does not allow for turtle shape to change
 - Background color cannot be set to first palette in list
+- Background color resets when certain areas of the workspace are clicked
 - Clearscreen command leaves a line from last turtle position to center
 - Multiple turtles functionality largely untested